 The horrific destruction of Africa’s wildlife and the intolerable burden illegal trade and corruption place on law abiding citizens is a global tragedy, against which the world must unite.

 Although many African countries have taken actions in recent years to help tip the scales against wildlife criminals and international poaching syndicates, all too often enforcement efforts are undermined by a lack of basic resources to enable them to do their job.

 A lack of capacity to investigate poaching incidents and carry out careful forensic analysis is hampering efforts to identify wildlife criminals and their modus operandi, and bring those responsible to justice.

-Giving law enforcement the latest tools to investigate and analyse crime scenes and wildlife samples is essential in fighting back against organised criminal syndicatesThomasina Oldfield, Science, Research and Analysis Co-ordinator
+Giving law enforcement the latest tools to investigate and analyse crime scenes and wildlife samples is essential in fighting back against organised criminal syndicatesStephanie Pendry, Co-Lead of Data, Research, and Enforcement Support

 Wildlife forensics is concerned with providing scientific evidence to inform investigations into crimes against wildlife, focusing on determining the identity of poached or illegally traded wildlife products, and addressing questions relating to the species, geographic origin, relatedness, individual identity and age of samples.